Compare Mortgage Refinance Rates

 So when comparing lenders, be sure to compare APR, which takes into account some of the fees you will be required to pay.
 In addition to interest rate, ask about additional costs like discount points you will need to pay to get a rate and other fees the lender may charge.

-Using the APR is the best way to compare apples to apples when you’re trying to choose between lenders.
+Using the APR is the best way to compare apples to apples when you’re trying to choose between lenders and searching for the best refinance rates.

 Ready to refinance your mortgage?